VicentMolesCases/thesis_latex_template/README.md

 ### Template structure
-The provided latex template has the following structure:
+The provided LaTeX template has the following structure:
 * `ThesisClass/`: Folder containing the class file `ThesisClass.cls` and the bibliography style file `IEEEtranN_mod.bts`
 * `0_front_matter/`: Folder containing the files included in the front matter of the document, i.e., the title page, the abstract, the acknowledgements, the list of contents, the list of acronyms, the notation, the list of figures, and the list of tables.
 * `1_chap/`: Folder containing the files for the different chapters of the document.